-- Understand how CCI programs benefit their community and stay informed of available opportunities within CCI programs.
+- Understand how CCI programs benefit their community and stay informed of available opportunities.

-- Educate college students, faculty and staff, and nearby community-based organizations about the value and availability of CCI funding opportunities.
+- Educate college students, faculty and staff, and surrounding communities about the value and availability of CCI funding opportunities.

-- Agree to the Volunteer/Unpaid Internship Agreement and Release form if selected.
+- Agree to the Volunteer Agreement and Release form if selected.

 Benefits of Service

-- Outreach Ambassador will receive a $500 stipend upon successful completion of the program
+- Outreach Ambassador will receive a $500 gift card for their service upon successful completion of the program

 - Peer-to-peer coordination and collaboration with fellow ambassadors